DenisDanov/Uni-Applications/README.md

 ### For Administrators

 We provide two types of administrative access to manage the platform effectively:
+- **All Admins**: All Admins also benefit from a robust tracking system that logs every action, such as application submissions and status changes.
 - **Read-Only Admins**: View data, including user profiles, applications, and status updates without making any changes.
 - **Full-Access Admins**: Have comprehensive control, including the ability to accept or decline applications, remove applications, block user access, and modify user roles.
-All Admins also benefit from a robust tracking system that logs every action, such as application submissions and status changes.

 ### Key Features